brtriver/PHPTALServiceProvider/README.md

     │  └── index.php
     ├── src
     │   └── Silex
-    │       └── Extension
+    │       └── Provider
-    │           └── PHPTALExtension.php
+    │           └── PHPTALServiceProvider.php
     ├── vendor
     └── views
         └── teset.html (PHPTAL template files is set here)

 ## Sample Code

-in index.php, you require this PHPTALExtension file and register it, then your code is like below:
+in index.php, you require this PHPTALServiceProvider file and register it, then your code is like below:

 ### index.php
 After calling register method, $app['phptal'] is a instance of PHPTAL.
 You can use it as PHPTAL itself.